antmicro/dl-in-iot-course/cfu-playground/README.md

 To quit the simulation, run `quit` command in the main Renode console.

+`NOTE`: In case the GUI applications do not appear, please check [Running simulation without access to GUI application](#running-simulation-without-access-to-gui-application).

 * `[5pt]` Please create a commit adding `first-run.txt` file to the repository.

+`NOTE`: Originally, you would run `make prog` and `make load` to build the project dependencies, synthesize the design, load the design to FPGA and run the application on actual hardware.
+For more details, check original [Step-by-step guide](https://cfu-playground.readthedocs.io/en/latest/step-by-step.html).

 ## Profiling the CONV2D operation